codemacabre/codemacabre-com/src/writing/dags-in-d3.md

 ### 6. Bonus: Add zoom support

-We are effectively finished; this is the basic DAG; we'd just need to add more nodes and edges to make it more complex.
+We are effectively finished; this is the basic DAG.
 However, there are a few things we can do to make it a bit more useable.

 Let's centre the graph on the page and enable zoom functionality, so we can scroll the mouse wheel to scale the graph.